Please email email@example.com for additional inquires and support.

 What is the purpose of En-ROADS?¶

-The purpose of En-ROADS is to improve decision-maker understanding of the dynamics of the climate-energy-land-economic system, particularly focusing on policy-makers, citizens, and business leaders.
+The purpose of En-ROADS is to improve decision-maker understanding of the dynamics of the climate-energy-land-economic system, particularly focusing on policy-makers, citizens, educators, and business leaders.

 En-ROADS is designed to provide a synthesis of the best available science on climate solutions and put it at the fingertips of groups in policy workshops and role-playing games.
 These experiences enable people to explore the long-term climate impacts of global policy and investment decisions.

 What sort of model is En-ROADS?¶

 The En-ROADS (Energy - Rapid Overview And Decision Support) simulator is a system dynamics model.
 It was built in Vensim modeling language and transformed into an online simulation via the SD Everywhere converter built by Climate Interactive and Todd Fincannon.

 En-ROADS is an extension of (and contains most all of) the C-ROADS simulator, which focuses on international and regional dynamics.

 How did you build confidence in En-ROADS?¶